iamraguls/19CS404-DBMS-Lab-Record/Experiment10_Triggers/readme.md

 **Expected Output:**
 - If the inserted salary in the `employees` table is below the condition (e.g., salary < 3000), the insert operation is blocked, and an error message is raised, such as: `ERROR: Salary below minimum threshold.`

+output

+-- Reusing the employees table

+-- Create trigger
+CREATE OR REPLACE TRIGGER trg_check_salary
+BEFORE INSERT ON employees
+FOR EACH ROW
+BEGIN
+    IF :NEW.salary < 3000 THEN
+        RAISE_APPLICATION_ERROR(-20002, 'ERROR: Salary below minimum threshold.');
+    END IF;
+END;

 ## RESULT
 Thus, the PL/SQL trigger programs were written and executed successfully.